Rouble tumbles to near eight-month low vs dollar | Headlines

 - Russian Federation

-Brent crude oil, a global benchmark for Russia's main export, was up 0.3% at $82.5 a barrel.
-For Russian equities guide see
+Brent crude oil, a global benchmark for Russia's main export, was up 0.3% at $82.4 a barrel.
+Analysts expect the rouble to gain some kind of foothold next week when month-end taxes, which usually see Russian exporters convert FX revenues to pay local liabilities, are due.

+Russia has been borrowing heavily in the final quarter of the year, on Wednesday selling 337.8 billion roubles ($4.7 billion) of OFZ treasury bonds.
+Russian banks have been buying the vast majority of government debt, with sanctions preventing access for foreign investors, who had traditionally been attracted by Russia's high yields.

+Dominant lender Sberbank plans to build up its liquidity buffer using bonds with floating-rate coupons, Anatoly Popov, deputy chairman of Sberbank's executive board, told the RIA news agency.
+The bank holds more than 3 trillion roubles in OFZ bonds.
+Russian stock indexes were mixed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)